No, I’m not pregnant.

 2. Salicylic Acid

-Another ally in the fight against pimples, salicylic acid is an exfoliant that gets inside the pores, unclogging them from within.
+Another ally in the fight against pimples, salicylic acid is an exfoliant that gets inside your pores, unclogging them from within.
 Plus, it has anti-inflammatory properties, too.

 Taken orally in high doses, it can cause birth defects.
 Topically applied on the skin, in concentrations of 2% or less, is considered to be safe.